 Divorces can get messy fast, and one of the biggest arguments during and after a divorce is how to handle child care.
-Parents splitting often means that having a stay-at-home parent to watch the kids is no longer an option.
-And, as far as daycare goes, child care expenses are already a stretch for most couples—the average monthly cost in the U.S. is $771 for just one child.
+Parents splitting often means having a stay-at-home parent to watch the kids is no longer an option.
+And, as far as daycare goes, childcare expenses are already a stretch for most couples; the average monthly cost in the U.S. is $771 for just one child.

-A lot of newly single parents also struggle sending their child to daycare after divorce since they feel like they’re failing their role as a loving and attentive caretaker.
+Many newly single parents also struggle to send their children to daycare after divorce since they feel like they’re failing their role as loving and attentive caretakers.
 As difficult as these feelings can be, raising a child alone without help is even more difficult.
 You will likely need help in the process.

-For a lot of divorced households, sending your child to daycare after divorce isn’t such a bad option.
+For many divorced households, sending your child to daycare after divorce isn’t such a bad option.
 Here’s why.

 Reasons Why You May Want to Consider Daycare After Divorce